Hunza (princely state): Geography

-The Hunza valley is situated at an elevation of 2,438 metres (7,999 feet).
+The kingdom encompassed the Hunza Valley, situated at an elevation of 2,438 metres (7,999 feet).
 The former capital Baltit has an elevation of 2477 metres (8129 feet).
 Both Baltit and an earlier fort, Altit Fort, have been extensively restored and are major tourist attractions in the region.

 For many centuries, Hunza has provided the quickest access to Swat and Gandhara for a person travelling on foot.
 The route was impassable to baggage animals; only human porters could get through, and then only with permission from the locals.

 Hunza was easily defended as the paths were often less than half a metre (about 18") wide.
 The high mountain paths often crossed bare cliff faces on logs wedged into cracks in the cliff, with stones balanced on top.
 They were also constantly exposed to regular damage from weather and falling rocks.
 These were the much feared "hanging passageways" of the early Chinese histories that terrified all, including several famous Chinese Buddhist monks.

 Demographics

-Most of the people of Hunza are Ismaili Muslims.
+Most of the people of Hunza were Ismaili Muslims.
+It had a population of 15,431 at the time last colonial census in 1941.
 The official language of the state was Persian until 1947, when it was replaced by Urdu.
-The common language of Hunza is Burushaski, while Wakhi and Shina languages are spoken in Upper Hunza and Lower Hunza respectively.
-Urdu is also understood in Hunza.
+The common language of Hunza was Burushaski, while Wakhi and Shina languages were also spoken in Upper and Lower Hunza respectively.